MatthijsKamstra/haxejs/04classes/example.md

 *I used to be a Flash-developer and I missed the Point Class.
 So it seems fitting to use this example*

+_The code used in this example can be found [here](https://github.com/MatthijsKamstra/haxejs/tree/master/04classes/code)._

 # How to start

 Create a folder named **foobar** (please use a better name; any name will do) and create folders **bin** and **src**.